Irrigating the Vegetable Garden

 Several brands and styles are available in the home garden trade.

-Half-Inch Soaker Hose – Some brands (like Swans Soaker Hose) are a half-inch hose that connects with standard hose fitting.
-These are found the garden hose section.
-It can be cut to any length and connected with garden hose fittings.
+- Half-Inch Soaker Hose – Some brands (like Swans Soaker Hose) are ½-inch hoses that connect to standard hose fittings.
+They are found in the garden hose section, can be cut to any length and connected with garden hose fittings.

-A small plastic disc fits inside the female hose connection as a pressure regulator (actually a flow regulator).
-With the reduced water flow, it may need to run for around an hour to adequately water the garden.
-It works better to use the pressure regulators with hose-end fittings found with the drip irrigation supplies (figure 4).
-With this type of regulator, the drip line runs 10 to 20 minutes to adequately water the garden.
-Without a pressure regulator of some type, the soaker hose tends to rupture sending out steams of water at spots rather than dripping along the line.
+A small plastic disc fits inside the female hose connection as a flow regulator.
+With reduced water flow, it may need to run for about an hour to provide enough water.
+It’s better to use pressure regulators with hose-end fittings found with drip irrigation supplies.
+In this case, the drip line runs 10-20 minutes to adequately water the garden.
+Without a pressure regulator of some type soaker hoses tends to rupture, sending out streams of water rather than dripping along the line.

-This half-inch hose style is more tolerant of small amounts of dirt, algae, or salts in the water than other types of drip systems, and may be successful on some non-potable water sources.
-Periodically, open up the end of the hose and flush out soil deposits.
+This half-inch hose is more tolerant of small amounts of soil, algae, or salts in the water than othes and may be successful with some non-potable water sources.
+Periodically open up the end of the hose and flush it out.